 Sex drive may decline at midlife for a variety of reasons.
 Diminished estrogen or age-related changes in circulation may reduce blood flow to the genitals and cause a decrease in sensation.
 Vaginal dryness or thinning can make intercourse painful.
 And women who have sleep problems may feel too fatigued to be interested in sex.
 Urinary incontinence may cause embarrassment that diminishes the appeal of sex.
 Concern about changes in physical appearance and body image can also reduce sex drive.

-A 2001 study in Fertility and Sterility showed that during perimenopause, not only did women's sexual responsiveness decline, but their partners also had a significant increase in sexual performance problems.
-As a result, women in the study said they didn't feel quite as warmly toward their partners as they had earlier in the relationship.
-As women in the study entered the postmenopausal years, they reported further decreases in sex drive, sexual responsiveness, and frequency of intercourse.
-They also had more pain during intercourse and said their partners' performance problems had worsened.
+During perimenopause, not only can women's sexual responsiveness decline, but their partners also can have a significant increase in sexual performance problems.
+As a result, women may not feel quite as warmly toward their partners as they had earlier in the relationship.
+As women enter the postmenopausal years, this can lead to further decreases in sex drive, sexual responsiveness, and frequency of intercourse.

 Treating low sexual desire.
-Some women with low sexual desire appear to benefit from estrogen.
-Testosterone replacement is another option; however, in late 2004, the FDA refused to endorse a new testosterone patch for women, citing a lack of long-term safety data.
-The patch and other drugs designed to enhance desire, sensation, or both are still under study.
-But it's important to realize that libido isn't driven by hormones alone.
-It's quite possible that, as Ann Landers has said, "The most important sex organ is the brain."
 Lifelong perceptions about sex and the quality of relationships also have a profound impact on women's sexual function at midlife.
 Some women don't have a partner.
 Some have partners who are themselves suffering from sexual dysfunction; this, too, may play a role in the woman's declining interest in sex.
 Talking with your partner about each of your needs and expectations can go a long way toward helping solve this problem.
 If talking is too difficult, counseling with a trained sex therapist can help pave the way.